Healthplan Spain

 Purchased Annuities

-Purchased annuities are taxed favourably in Spain with allowances of up to 92% tax-free on whole-life annuities if taken over the age of 70.
+Purchased annuities are generally taxed favourably in Spain, with up to 92% tax-free on whole-life annuities if taken over age 70.
+Annuity income is taxed at a fixed rate of around 18%.
+Temporary annuities have a tax-free allowance of 75% to 88%.
+However, allowances can vary by region, so check locally.

-Exchange Rates and How They Can Affect Your Pension Income
+Exchange Rates and Pension Income

 Private Health Insurance for Expats